Apple passes $70B in app developer payouts, led by games and entertainment

 Baidu teams up with Bosch and Continental on self-driving tech

-Apple may finally get overtaken by Google’s Play Store in developer revenues this year (or so the analysts say), but today the iPhone maker passed a milestone of its own: the company said it has passed $70 billion in payouts to app developers, up from $50 billion about a year ago, after taking its commission.
+Apple may finally get overtaken by Android in developer revenues this year (or so the analysts say), but today the iPhone maker passed a milestone of its own: the company said it has passed $70 billion in payouts to app developers, up from $50 billion about a year ago, after taking its commission.

 And despite the fact that new smartphone purchases appear to have fallen off a cliff as many large markets reach saturation, growing just three percent in the last year, there is still a strong motor behind the apps ecosystem.

 Apple says that in the past year (12 months), downloads are up “over 70 percent,” led by top games like Pokémon GO and Super Mario Run but also a range of other apps that include CancerAid, SPACE by THIX, Zones for Training with Exercise Intensity, Vanido, Ace Tennis and Havenly.

 Indeed, perhaps unsurprisingly (this has been the case for years now) games and entertainment also continue to lead in terms of top-grossing categories.
 Lifestyle apps, as well as Health and Fitness, “have experienced over 70 percent growth in the past year,” Apple said, while photo and video are the fastest-growing up nearly 90 percent in the last year.

-The comments come in the lead up to Apple’s annual developers’ conference, WWDC.
+The comments come in the lead up to Apple’s annual developers’ conference, WWDC, and as such is a timely announcement.

 Taking all Android handset makers, Google’s operating system has been outselling the iPhone for years now in terms of smartphone unit sales, but Apple has traditionally been seen as the most-profitable and most-used platform when it comes to apps on devices.